LibertyAces/BitSwanPump/doc/source/reference/core/basics/index.rst

 Basics
 ======

 Basics covers the most fundamental components of a BSPump.
-We will start with a 'backbone' of the BSPump.
+We will start with a 'backbone' of the BSPump which is a pipeline.

 Pipeline
 --------

-Pipeline is responsible for construction of the pipeline itself and its methods enables us to manage it and maintain a working lifecycle of the system.
+The pipeline class is responsible for construction of the BSPump pipeline itself.
+Its methods enables us to maintain a working lifecycle of the system.

 .. py:currentmodule:: bspump